nahiyan/onwebed/README.md

 Onwebed is bundled as a node.js package.
 You install it through npm: `npm install onwebed`.

-Similarly, you can use yarn for installation: `yarn install onwebed`.
+Similarly, you can use yarn for installation: `yarn add onwebed`.

 ## Getting Started